EarthPol/earthpol.com/docs/Support/ServerRules.md

 - Town/Nation Names like "Ba Sing Se" are valid because there is fictional geopolitical relevance as it is the name of the Earth Kingdom's Capital in the Avatar anime.
 - Town/Nation Names like "Silent Sanctuary" are not valid because there is no fictional relevance

-5.2 - **Stewardship of Famous and Populated Areas**:

-To preserve the health and longevity of the server, especially in relation to iconic real-world locations, the following rule applies:

-If a notably famous or highly populated real-world location (e.g., New York City, London, Tokyo) is claimed by a player who has shown minimal progress, lack of meaningful development, or extended inactivity, a staff-led evaluation may be initiated.

-Outside the existing 45-day mayor inactivity succession rule, a 3/4ths majority vote by the admin team may remove the mayor from power and appoint a more active and dedicated candidate to steward the town.

-- Factors considered in such decisions include:
-- Total online time
-- Quality and scale of builds or infrastructure
-- Community engagement and contribution
-- Evidence of abandonment or stagnation

-This rule is intended to ensure that high-profile geopolitical towns reflect activity and value, in the spirit of a thriving and dynamic geopolitical server.

 ### Section 6.
 Towny and SiegeWar Specifics
 6.1 - **Siege Conduct**: Kill feeding, town-claim surrounding strategies, and digging pits under siege banners to disrupt sieges are prohibited.
 This also includes abusing any mechanics of the plugin.